mariostg/bft/mkdocs/docs/forecast-adjustment/index.md

 Forecast adjustments can be done at the cost center level.
 Creating or updating a forecast adjustment will update the monthly forecast adjustment for the current FY and period.
-Deleting a forecast adjustment has no effect on the monthly forecast adjustment.
+Deleting a forecast adjustment will also adjust the monthly data.

 All forecast adjustments are deleted at the end of the forecasting review but historical data are kept in the monthly data.